groue/GRMustache/Guides/runtime/helpers.md

 **Warning: If your goal is to design GRMustache helpers that remain compatible with Mustache lambdas of [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), read the following with great care.**

-GRMustache helpers are by far more expressive than required by the Mustache lambda specification.
+The strings returned by GRMustache helpers are directly inserted in the final rendering, without any further processing.

-Especially, the specification [states](https://github.com/mustache/spec/blob/v1.1.2/specs/~lambdas.yml#L27) that lambdas return a *template string* that is automatically rendered (read, processed as a Mustache template, and rendered in the current context).
+However, the specification [states](https://github.com/mustache/spec/blob/v1.1.2/specs/~lambdas.yml#L27) that lambdas return a *template string* that is automatically rendered (read, processed as a Mustache template, and rendered in the current context).

-No problem: GRMustache allows you to comply with the genuine Mustache behavior:
+GRMustache helpers allow you to comply with the genuine Mustache behavior:

 ```objc
 @implementation BoldHelper